 Avoid trans fats.
 These are often found in processed foods.
 Avoid any food that has the word “hydrogenated” in its ingredients.
 This is a signal of trans fats.

 You may be asked to eat less sodium (mainly found in salt).
+If you have high blood pressure, your health care provider will probably recommend that you limit your sodium intake to 2,400 milligrams (mg) per day or less.
 Use these tips:

 Avoid canned and packaged foods such as canned soup, instant noodles, TV dinners, and premade sauces.